polterguy/polterguy.github.io/dashboard/endpoints/index.md

   image: /assets/images/wizard-in-forrest-tying-lose-ends-together.webp
 ---

 The Endpoints component allows you to see your HTTP endpoints, and invoke these, similarly to how Swagger works.
-From your endpoints menu item you can search for, parametrise, and invoke your endpoints - Allowing you to simulate a client, to understand how your endpoints works, and _"debug"_ these as you develop them.
+From your endpoints menu item you can search for, parametrise, and invoke your endpoints - Allowing you to simulate a client, to understand how your endpoints work, and _"debug"_ these as you develop them.
 This component hence serves two purposes; One being documenting your endpoints, another being testing your endpoints.

 ![Screenshot of the Endpoints component in Magic and how it allows you to execute HTTP endpoints in your cloudlet](/images/endpoints.jpg)